Adding Gamification to the Volunteer Experience

 Now that we’ve explored gamification and volunteerism, you know games and rewards can be vital for engaging your volunteers, making their work more lighthearted, and showing how much you value their growth.
 It also helps you boost volunteer recognition and retention over time.

 You’ll need a way to manage all the volunteers your organization retains with its new gamification techniques.
 To see the benefits of a versatile volunteer management platform, partner with Volgistics.
 The Volgistics platform is a powerful, feature-rich, and scalable program.
 It will grow with you and allow you to recruit, track, message, and generate reports for your volunteers, whether you have a dedicated five or 5,000.
-You can even sign up for a free, 30-day trial so you’ll know what you’re getting before you commit.
+You can even sign up for a free 30-day trial so you’ll know what you’re getting before you commit.

 Contact us today to learn more.